-You’ll notice a huge improvement in your productivity and focus when you alternate action and rest.
+You’ll notice a vast improvement in your productivity and focus when you alternate action and rest.
 By taking frequent breaks throughout the day, you can maintain your attention span and stay engaged with your work.
-Additionally, you’re less likely to experience burnout or feel completely drained at the end of the day.
+Additionally, you’re less likely to experience burnout or feel drained at the end of the day.

 Also, alternating action and rest can positively impact your physical and mental health.
 By taking time to rest and relax, you’re reducing your stress levels and giving your body a chance to recover from the demands of daily life.
 This, in turn, can lead to better sleep quality, improved immune function, and increased overall well-being.